-- 4. Where allegations are shown to be unfounded, the Deputy Vice-Chancellor (Research) should consider if there is a need to reinstate the good reputation of the accused researcher and their associates, and take appropriate action. - 5.
-The Deputy Vice-Chancellor (Research), in consultation with the Director, research Ethics and Integrity and/or the relevant Dean, should consider if, in order to reduce the likelihood of future breaches or research misconduct: - a. training for the department's or faculty's researchers is required; and/or - b. new or modified processes for the department or faculty are required. - 6.
+- 7. The Deputy Vice-Chancellor (Research), in consultation with the Director, Research Ethics and Integrity and/or the relevant Dean, should consider if, in order to reduce the likelihood of future breaches or research misconduct: - a. training for the department's or faculty's researchers is required; and/or - b. new or modified processes for the department or faculty are required. - 8.
 The Director, Research Ethics and Integrity, should consider the need to notify relevant parties of the outcome of the inquiry process and take appropriate action.
 A non-exhaustive list of potential relevant parties is included in section 29.